Burak Oktenli

 - BLADE-EDGE, 72 components, ~$139K, defense-grade directed-energy weapon governance.
 Dual Jetson AGX Orin + dual Zynq UltraScale+ FPGA.
 9-module pipeline, MIL-STD-810G, hardwired safety interlock relay.
 DOI: 10.5281/zenodo.19177472.

 - BLADE-AV, 62 components, ~$16K, autonomous vehicle drive-by-wire governance.
 9-module pipeline, three-leg redundant KILOVAC LEV200 fail-safe relay.
 ISO 26262 ASIL-D, SAE J3016 L4.
-1,200 runs, zero unsafe actions.
+1,200 runs, no observed unsafe authority transitions.
 DOI: 10.5281/zenodo.19232130.

 - BLADE-MARITIME, 84 components, ~$43K, maritime surveillance governance.
 9-module pipeline with hydroacoustic sonar, MAD, AIS spoofing detection, and sea-state authority damping.
 IP68 / MIL-STD-810G.
 DOI: 10.5281/zenodo.19246785.